DexterUWI/FileFixer/README.md

 In regards to the Open/Closed Principle, it is noted that various classes and methods should be open for extension, but closed for modification.
 And so, with this principle in mind, with the code development sought to it that the entities that we created were extendable if need be.

 In regards to the Interface Segregation Principle, it is said that “Many client-specific interfaces are better than one general-purpose interface.”
 Where “big” interface are to be further split into smaller interfaces until the client of the interface will only know about the methods that are related to them.However, while bearing that in mind, the final development stages sought that there only need be one interface, that is, the “Handler”.

+In regards to the Dependency Inversion Principle, it is noted that the code development employed solutions to reduce tight coupling in our whereby depending on various level abstractions in completion of this application.